401st Air Expeditionary Group: Torrejon Air Base

 As a result of the withdrawal of USAF forces in South Vietnam, in 1972 the 307th and 353d fighter squadrons were returned to their home bases, and the 612th and 614th Tactical Fighter Squadrons (TFS) were assigned to Torrejon.
 Also in 1972, squadron tail codes were eliminated and "TJ" became the tail code for all 401st TFW aircraft.

 In 1983 the 401st upgraded to the Block 15 F-16A/B Fighting Falcon.
 The F-16s were upgraded to the Block 30 F-16C/D in July 1988.

 In January 1988 Spain and the United States announced jointly that agreement had been reached in principle on a new base agreement with an initial term of eight years.
 The agreement essentially met conditions demanded by Spain that the USAF withdraw from a permanent presence on the base.
 The F-16 aircraft were to be removed from Torrejon by mid-1991.
 It was expected that this action would reduce the number of United States personnel in Spain by nearly one-half.

-Implementation of this agreement was delayed by the 1990/91 crisis in Southwest Asia, when the 401st TFW was one of the first American fighter wings to respond.
-The 612th TFS deployed to Incirlik Air Base, Turkey as part of the 7440th Composite Wing(Provisional) and the 614th TFS deployed to Doha, Qatar where it became the core of the Tactical Fight Wing, 401st, Provisional, which was formed from the wing's support elements.
+Implementation of this agreement was delayed by the 1990/91 crisis in Southwest Asia, when the 401st was one of the first American fighter wings to respond.
+The 612th Squadron deployed to Incirlik Air Base, Turkey as part of the 7440th Composite Wing (Provisional) (Note: The deployed squadron became the Tactical Fighter Squadron, Provisional, 612th.) and the 614th Squadron deployed to Doha, Qatar where it became the core of the Tactical Fighter Wing, 401st, Provisional, which was formed from the wing's support elements.
 However, after the 1991 cease-fire in Iraq, plans proceeded to close Torrejon Air Base.